sfall-team/sfall/artifacts/scripting/sfall function notes.md

 -----
 ##### `string sprintf(string format, any value)`
 - Formats given value using standard syntax of C `printf` function (google "printf" for format details).
-However it is limited to formatting only 1 value.
+However, it is limited to formatting only 1 value.
 - Can be used to get character by ASCII code (`%c`).

 -----